Von Mensch zu Mensch (text: Mascha Kaléko) for voice and piano

 Playing this video will transmit data to YouTube.

-Bertold Hummel was familiar with this book from this time at the latest.
-It is uncertain when he set the opening poem of this collection, entitled Von Mensch zu Mensch, to music.
-However, in his work Ludi a trefor oboe, percussion and piano op.
-29, composed in 1965, it is at the centre of the 2nd movement "Notturno".
-Here, the expressive melody is performed by the oboe.
+Bertold Hummel had been familiar with this book since at least that time.
+It is unclear when he set the opening poem of this collection, entitled *Von Mensch zu Mensch*, to music.
+However, in his work *Ludi a tre*for oboe, percussion and piano, Op.
+29, composed in 1965, it forms the centrepiece of the second movement, ‘Notturno’.
+Here, the expressive melody is played by the oboe.

-Bertold Hummel was familiar with this book from this time at the latest.
-It is uncertain when he set the opening poem of this collection, entitled Von Mensch zu Mensch, to music.
-However, in his work Ludi a tre for oboe, percussion and piano op.
-29, composed in 1965, it is at the centre of the 2nd movement "Notturno".
-Here, the expressive melody is performed by the oboe.
+Bertold Hummel had been familiar with this book since at least that time.
+It is unclear when he set the opening poem of this collection, entitled *Von Mensch zu Mensch*, to music.
+However, in his work *Ludi a tre* for oboe, percussion and piano, Op.
+29, composed in 1965, it forms the centrepiece of the second movement, ‘Notturno’.
+Here, the expressive melody is played by the oboe.